stashed/docs/docs/guides/cli/cli.md

 `kubectl stash pause` command is used to pause Stash backup temporarily.
 ### Pause Backup
 To pause a backup you need to provide BackupConfiguration name or BackupBatch name.
-You will provide the BackupConfiguration name or BackupBatch name by using flags.
+You have to provide the BackupConfiguration name or BackupBatch name by using flags.
 The available flags are:

 | Flag             | Description                                                                       |
 |------------------|-----------------------------------------------------------------------------------|